CAIDA/bgpstream-tma-phdschool/README.md

 [install instructions](http://bgpstream.caida.org/docs/install) for a variety of operating systems.

+## Code Organization

+You should clone this repository and use the existing exercise directories to organize your code -- this will also give you something to refer back to in the future when you want to make use of BGPStream.

 ## Exercises

 The first two exercises are simple and designed to get you familiar with using